KernelGamut32/terraform-fundamentals-public/exercises/08/README.md

  * The way we're using these variables in outputs would apply to any other resource or use in your HCL

  #### Lists
-  * The `list` type is not new in 0.12, and works similarly as it did before
-  * In our example here, however, we're setting a [type constraint](https://www.terraform.io/docs/configuration/types.html), so that our list can only contain string values
+  * In our example here, we're setting a [type constraint](https://www.terraform.io/docs/configuration/types.html), so that our list can only contain string values
   * In our two output examples, we see first an example of accessing a particular list item value, as well as using the entire list